ByNoMeans/Bash-Prompt/README.md

 ## Installation

+There is always a gigantic variation in the location of people's files with respect to terminals.
+No installation script is provided

 Install [gistatus](https://github.com/romkatv/gitstatus) to immensley speed up the rate the prompt appears.
-It is sourced within `.bash_profile` every open session to be used.
+It is sourced within `.bash_profile` at the beginning of each session to be used.

 ## Configuration